socketio/socket.io/Readme.md

   Sets the allowed origins `v`.
 Defaults to any origins being allowed.

   If no arguments are supplied this method returns the current value.
+  If origins 'v' is set to 'none', CORS requests are not served.

 ### Server#origins(v:Function):Server